hyongju/minUI-arcade-filename-converter/README.md

-## miniUI-arcade-filename-converter
+## minUI-arcade-filename-converter

 ### Why do you need this?
-- In miniUI (this applies to RG35XX, but I believe it will work for miyoo mini as well), Arcade roms are displayed by the rom names instead of the name of the game itself, so it is not easy to recognize the game form the rom name.
-This tool basically converts the list of roms into the format that will show the list of game names under miniUI.
+- In minUI (this applies to RG35XX, but I believe it will work for miyoo mini as well), Arcade roms are displayed by the rom names instead of the name of the game itself, so it is not easy to recognize the game form the rom name.
+This tool basically converts the list of roms into the format that will show the list of game names under minUI.
 The game names are parsed from MAME DAT file.

 ### How to use